Prospect Creek (New South Wales): Course

 Prospect Creek flows south from Prospect Reservoir, just north of Bulls Hill in Prospect, within the Blacktown local government area.
 It then streams southeast through the local government areas of Cumberland, Fairfield, Liverpool and Bankstown, where it reaches its confluence with the Georges River at Georges Hall, as it flows into Dhurawal Bay in the Chipping Norton Lakes.
 From north to south, the creek runs across the suburbs of Wetherill Park, Greystanes, Smithfield, Fairfield, Yennora, Canley Vale, Carramar, Lansdowne and Georges Hall.
 The creek's corridor extends across the Aboriginal Land Councils of Deerubbin and Gandangara.

+Near its upper reaches around Widemere Road, the watercourse is considerably narrower and shallower than farther downstream, giving it the appearance of a small brook.
+The channel in this area is relatively poorly defined; upstream of Widemere Road, a concrete-lined stormwater channel draining the Wetherill Park industrial area terminates approximately 200 m before the road, beyond which drainage continues through an ill-defined depression towards the creek.
 From northwest to southeast, the creek crosses roads such as Prospect Highway, Gipps Road, Cumberland Highway, Fairfield Road, The Horsley Drive, Fairfield Street, Vine Street, Hume Highway and then meanders parallel of Henry Lawson Drive as it heads south to Chipping Norton Lake (Dhurawal Bay).
 Prospect Creek's tidal limit is located around the Liverpool & Inner West Line crossing at the Canley Vale/Carramar border and the tidal reach may extend to the confluence of Orphan School Creek just south of Riverview Road at the Fairfield/Canley Vale border.

-Bridges crossed include Konemanns Bridge (Vine Street) at Fairfield, Carramar Railway Bridge (Sandal Crescent) which was constructed when the Main South Line was extended from Regents Park to Cabramatta in 1924, Waterside Crescent Pedestrian Bridge which connects Cook Park in Canley Vale to Carrawood Park in Carramar, and Lansdowne Bridge, a sandstone arch bridge which has the largest span of any masonry bridge in Australia.
+The lower reaches of Prospect Creek are tidal, with the tidal limit occurring at a weir near Vine Street in Fairfield.
+A survey of tidal limits in New South Wales identified the limit as the weir behind 97 Vine Street, approximately 225 m downstream of Konnemanns Bridge.
+Consequently, the creek downstream of Vine Street is influenced by tides, while the upstream reaches are non-tidal.
+Bridges crossed include Konemanns Bridge (Vine Street) at Fairfield; Carramar Railway Bridge (Sandal Crescent) which was constructed when the Main South Line was extended from Regents Park to Cabramatta in 1924; Waterside Crescent Pedestrian Bridge, which connects Cook Park in Canley Vale to Carrawood Park in Carramar; and Lansdowne Bridge, a sandstone arch bridge which has the largest span of any masonry bridge in Australia.